Sara Kathryn Arledge: Serene for the Moment

 (Los Angeles Times)

 Sara Kathryn Arledge: Serene for the Moment has been produced with generous support from the Pasadena Art Alliance, with thanks to the Sara Kathryn Arledge Memorial Trust.
-In conjunction with the exhibition, a book will be published in autumn 2019 by Armory Press, an imprint of the Armory, and X Artists Books, with generous support provided by the Hillenburg Family.
+In conjunction with the exhibition, a book will be published by Armory Press, an imprint of the Armory, and X Artists Books, with generous support provided by the Hillenburg Family.

 Photo by Ian Byers-Gamber.